mardyDacasin/GitDemoSample/README.md

 # GitDemoSample
-It is use for demo purposes
+It is use for demo